quantify-os/quantify-scheduler/docs/tutorials/Schedules and Pulses.md

 ```

-`quantify_scheduler` provides several visualization tools to show a visual representation of the schedule we made.
+`quantify-scheduler` provides several visualization tools to show a visual representation of the schedule we made.
 First, however, we need to instruct the scheduler to calculate the pulse timings.
 We can accomplish this using the {func}`~quantify_scheduler.compilation.determine_absolute_timing` function.
 In the cell below we call this function and draw the schedule.

 Note that these plots are interactive and modulation is not shown by default.